-Though there is little good quality evidence to evaluate the effectiveness or rest followed by treatment, the rehabilitation following a concussion is usually based on a step-by-step increment in activity.
+There is little good quality evidence supporting the effectiveness of rest alone.
+The rehabilitation following a concussion usually involves active treatment and is based on a step-by-step increment inactivity.

 In this form of rehabilitation, by the player cannot progress into the next stage if he or she is not symptom free.

 The steps of return to play include rest, light aerobic exercise, sport-specific drills, non-contact drills, full contact practice and finally return to play.